ergoplatform/awesome-ergo/pages/devs.md

 This page provides an overview of all relevent links for developers.
 Please submit a PR if anything is missing!

+- See [wallets.md](/wallets.md) for developer resources within that area

 # Hackathons

 We've just completed our first hackathon, but there's plenty more on the way.